-I’m excited to share my interview with Millennial on the Move Morgan, a millennial entrepreneur on a mission to instill a love of travel and curiosity in the next generation.
+I’m excited to share my interview with Young Traveler Morgan, a millennial entrepreneur on a mission to instill a love of travel and curiosity in the next generation.

 1. Hey Morgan, thanks for your interest in MOTM!
 Go ahead and introduce yourself!